 Since Jan.
 1, 2006, the North Dakota newborn screening panel of tests includes a screening for cystic fibrosis.
 While newborn screening should identify approximately 99 percent of infants with cystic fibrosis, an occasional child will continue to be diagnosed only when clinical manifestations suggestive of cystic fibrosis develop.

 For more information on Cystic Fibrosis - click here .

 Children’s Special Health Services, North Dakota Department of Human Services, may be able to assist families to pay for the testing to confirm diagnosis and treatment of cystic fibrosis.
 Please contact Children’s Special Health Services for more information at (701) 328-2436 or (800) 755-2714.

-To make an appointment at Heart & Lung Clinic’s Cystic Fibrosis Center, call (701) 530-7502 or toll free at (800) 932-8848.
+To make an appointment at CHI St. Alexius Health Heart & Lung Clinic’s Cystic Fibrosis Center, call (701) 530-7502 or toll free at (800) 932-8848.
 If emergent care is needed, please immediately go to your nearest emergency and trauma center.
-The Heart & Lung Clinic is located on the second floor at St. Alexius Medical Center.
+The Heart & Lung Clinic is located on the second floor at CHI St. Alexius Health.
 Use the East Patient Entrance to check in for your appointment.